 I learned that my daughter is an absoute warrior when it comes to her son.

-I learned that my husband always has my back.
+my husband always has my back.

 I learned that I need to trust in God.

 But, most importantly, I learned that my family is a phenomonal one and we can handle anything.
 Our journey is just beginning.